abdulSalamKagaji97/AbdulSalamKagaji_DATA606/docs/README.md

 To provide current market demand for the application or idea of an application, esmiated reach and download forecast, competition comparision in the similar genere apps in the leading market.

 ### Technologies Used
-- programming language : Python, react/streamlit (yet to decide on front-end framework)
+- programming language : Python, streamlit
 - libraries : Pandas, Plotly, sklearn, scipy, flask
 - algorithms : Regression, clustering and tree based classification and regression algorithms
 - network protocols : REST api's